fmg-jluchman/fm_scheme/README.md

 # `fm_scheme` <img src="logo-cube2.png" align="right" height="110"/>

-The package `fm_scheme` is a package that implements the `fm_theme` command that works with many line, dot, and bar graphs in Stata.
+The package `fm_scheme` is a command that works with many line, dot, and bar graphs in Stata.

 # Installation

 `fm_scheme` is easiest to install using
 [`github install`](https://github.com/haghish/github) as